 Doctoral students co-supervised

-- Joe Kilonzo is proposing a study on incorporating human rights in new generation programmes of disarmament, demobilisation and reintegration programmes
+Joe Kilonzo is studying a human rights framework for in new generation programmes of disarmament, demobilisation and reintegration programmes

-- Beryl Orao focuses on the use of force and firearms in the policing of assemblies and the question of accountability of law enforcement officers for human rights violations committed when policing assemblies
+Beryl Orao focuses on the use of force and firearms in the policing of assemblies in Kenya and the question of accountability of law enforcement officers